Structure preserving schemes for Fokker-Planck equations of irreversible processes: Introduction

 where $\vec{n}$ is the unit outer normal of the boundary $\Gamma=\pt \Omega$.
 Let $\rho^0({\vec{x}})$ be the initial condition to \eqref{FP-N}.
 Under the no-flux boundary condition, it is easy to verify the conservation of total mass

-Designing structure preserving high order numerical schemes for the irreversible Fokker-Planck equation \eqref{FP-N} is very important not only because of the irreversible processes are able to describe lots of fundamental non-equilibrium behaviors, such as circulations at NESS in an ecosystem, but also because of a general drift field is commonly used to construct acceleration or control for a given dynamics; see for instance the optimally controlled transition path computations \cite{weinan2006, zhou2016, gao2022data, gao2020transition, wei2022optimal} and the accelerated sampling and optimization \cite{turitsyn2011irreversible, duncan2016variance, ZWE, yg20}.
+Designing structure preserving high order numerical schemes for the irreversible Fokker-Planck equation \eqref{FP-N} is very important, not only because the irreversible processes are able to describe lots of fundamental non-equilibrium behaviors, such as circulations at NESS in an ecosystem, but also because of a general drift field is commonly used to construct acceleration or control for a given stochastic process or for a process constructed from discretization of irreversible Fokker-Planck equations; see for instance the optimally controlled transition path computations \cite{weinan2006, zhou2016, gao2022data, gao2020transition, wei2022optimal} and the accelerated sampling and optimization \cite{turitsyn2011irreversible, duncan2016variance, ZWE, yg20}.